steve-canham/imp_ror/docs/3_Operation and Commands.md

 The -a command will take the data in the json file through a four stage pipeline:
 <ul>
-<li>importing it into a set of 'ror' schema tables, with very little change;</li>
+<li>importing it into a set of 'src' schema tables, with very little change;</li>
-<li>transforming it, albeit lightly, into a series of 'src' schema tables, and </li>
+<li>transforming it, albeit lightly, into a series of 'ppr' schema tables, and </li>
 <li>summarising statistics of the data set and storing those in 'smm' schema tables.</li>
 <li>generating a text file presenting the summary data from the imported version, in a series of tables.</li>
 </ul>
-Note that successive use of the -a command will overwrite the data in the ror and src schema tables, with data from whatever is the most recently imported version, but that the smm schema data for each version is stored permanently.<br/>
+Note that successive use of the -a command will overwrite the data in the src and ppr schema tables, with data from whatever is the most recently imported version, but that the smm schema data for each version is stored permanently.<br/>
 <i>To extract data as CSV</i>
 <ul>
 <li>cargo run -- -x</i> will generate a set of 7 csv files with the summary data linked to the current (most recently imported) version.
 Specifying a different version is also possible as long as it has been previously imported and summarised.</li>